ahabra/memoize/README.md

 The  `@Remember` annotation provides the following optional parameters:

-1. maxSize: int.
+1. `maxSize`: int.
 Default value = 128.
 The maximum size of cache for the given method.
-2. timeToLive: long.
+2. `timeToLive`: long.
 Default value = 2.
 The period of time after which, cached return values of the method will expire.
-3. timeUnit: TimeUnit.
+3. `timeUnit`: TimeUnit.
 Default value = TimeUnit.MINUTES

 For example, if we need to memoize a method and cache up to 1000 values for up to one hour: